dustinpfister/blog_posts/_posts/js-script-tag.md

 layout: post
 categories: js
 id: 361
-updated: 2019-01-21 19:08:25
+updated: 2019-05-29 14:23:30
-version: 1.4
+version: 1.5
 ---

-[Script tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) come into play with web development when I want to do anything that involves the use of client side javaScript in a website.
+In javaScript [script tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) come into play with web development when I want to do anything that involves the use of client side javaScript in a website.
+Script tags can be used to add in line javaScript, and can also be used to link to external javaScript as well.
+It is also possible to create javaScript script tags with javaScript as well as a way to load additional external assets with code.
 In this post I will be sharing all the little things there are to know about when working with script tags to get things working with client side javaScript.

 <!-- more -->